Healthcare is, and should always be, primarily about health. But the inescapable truth is that all medical services cost money.

 2. Stage-based — as a whole, the revenue cycle is complex but consists of numerous simpler steps.
 Many of these stages can be managed by bots, allowing your staff to focus on other, more demanding tasks.

 3. Prone to error — since scripts don’t get tired and don’t lose focus, they’re less likely to make typos or leave form fields unfilled.
 They can assist human billers in complicated cases, suggesting corrections and insights.

 4. Costly — MGMA estimates that 2020 the US healthcare industry lost over $16 billion due to revenue cycle inefficiencies.
 Many of them could have been resolved with automated revenue cycle management.

 How to use RPA in Revenue Cycle Management?

-The use of RPA opens up a range of new opportunities to optimize the processes within the revenue cycle.
+Using RPA opens up new opportunities to optimize the processes within the revenue cycle.
 Here are some of them:

 Faster cost estimates — automating the benefits retrieval process will expedite cost estimate turnover.

 Pre-authorization assistance — RPA bots pull patient data from other systems and upload them directly into your Hospital Information System (HIS), reducing delays.